 The state pension triple lock has proved to be a burden for successive governments, as it has proved costly for the taxpayer.
 On several occasions the government has considered modifying the triple lock, for example to replace it with a double lock based only on increases in earnings or CPI (whichever is the higher).
 However, voters have so far proved to be against the idea.

 As of 2020, however, the present government has a sizeable majority and the next election is years away.
 It is therefore conceivable that the state pension triple lock may again come under scrutiny (as the government may not get a better chance to remove it).
 Furthermore, the COVID-19 pandemic has introduced an added complication.
 No only is the crisis expensive in itself, but it has also caused an artificial drop in UK wages.
 This could mean that state pensions end up growing far faster than wages, which could be difficult for the government to justify.

-The loss of the triple lock would not have a huge immediate impact on pensioners, especially if it were replaced with a double lock.
+The loss of the triple lock would not have a huge immediate impact on current pensioners, especially if it were replaced with a double lock.
 The level of the state pension would still rise with inflation – it just wouldn’t exceed it.

 A more pessimistic scenario would be for the state pension to have only a single lock, linked either to earnings or the CPI but not both.
 In this case, pensioners’ spending power might deteriorate over the medium to long term.

 If you are not yet drawing your state pension and are still working, it is a good idea to save as much into workplace or personal pensions as possible.
 Given that the state pension is far from generous in any case, and that the state pension age continue to rise, it is sensible not to rely too much on it in any case.
 The state pension should be seen as a supplement to private pension savings – not the other way round.
 Find out how much retirement income you might receive from your private pension and how to boost it by using our Pension Calculator.

 Let us match you to your